Save Your Beloved Betta: Top Reasons For Betta Fish Death

 • Can betta fish die if the water is shaking?

-Constantly shaking water can stress betta fish, which can lead to health issues and potentially death if the stress is severe and prolonged.
+Constantly shaking water can stress betta fish, leading to health issues and death if the stress is severe and prolonged.

 • Why did my fish die after cleaning the tank?